-As set forth in the guidance document outlining the review process for the Accords, the Council recognizes Bonneville's commitment to Accord projects.
-The Accords do not, however, alter the Council's responsibilities with respect to independent science review or the Council's role following such review.
-As with all projects in the Fish and Wildlife Program, Accord projects are subject to review by the Independent Scientific Review Panel (ISRP) and the Council provides funding recommendations based on full consideration of the ISRP's report and the Council's Program.
+Council's responsibilities with respect to independent scientific review of project proposals or the Council's role following such reviews.
+As with all projects in the Fish and Wildlife Program, Accord projects are subject to review by the Independent Scientific Review Panel (ISRP), and the Council provides funding recommendations based on full consideration of the ISRP's report and the Council's Program.